oninoni/PDG_Utilities/Localisation Tools/README.txt

 ##############

 Put the exported .JSON files into the 'Input' folder of the Localisation Creator you need.
+(Don't worry, the deutschkorrektur_l_german.yml in there is where it should be.)

 ################
 #### Step 4 ####
 ################

-Start the .bat file in the main folder.
+Start the ENGAGE.bat file in the main folder.
 A cmd window should pop up and start transforming the .JSON data into .yml data.
 Wait until it says 'Done!' and close the window afterwards.

 ###################